Fix Feet First Before Weight Loss Resolutions

 But don't stop that from making weight loss your New Year's resolution.
 Foot or ankle pain should not stop patients from exercising.
 The first step toward breaking the cycle is to seek evaluation and treatment by a foot and ankle surgeon for chronic, activity-limiting foot and ankle problems to foster compliance with physician-directed exercise programs.

 For those moderately to severely overweight, a thorough physical examination is mandatory before beginning an exercise program.
 Once cleared by your physician to begin exercising, don't try to do too much too soon.
 Follow a gradual routine until your body adjusts to the stress of regular physical activity.
 For example, overweight patients should avoid working out on treadmills or elliptical machines to minimize pounding and stress on their joints.

-Shedding excess pounds also helps patients with diabetes control their disease.
+Shedding excess pounds also helps patients living with diabetes control their disease.
 Unfortunately, many who experience foot ulcerations and vascular problems caused by diabetes think they shouldn't exercise.
-Patients with diabetes need regular foot exams to check for possible sore spots and to assess nerve sensation.
-With proper diabetic foot care and the right footwear, most patients can follow an exercise regimen that is safe and appropriate for them.
+Patients living with diabetes need regular foot exams to check for possible sore spots and to assess nerve sensation.
+With proper foot care and the right footwear, most patients living with diabetes can follow an exercise regimen that is safe and appropriate for them.